 And Finally …

 If you have written an LGBT character or storyline and are worried you haven’t got it right, ask for feedback!
-It’s always better to correct a character at development stage rather than submit it and find out the hard way.
-If you have no LGBT friends keen to read for you, check in at an online group that champions diversity like Bang2writers and ask away!
+It’s always better to correct a character at the development stage rather than submit it and find out the hard way.
+If you have no LGBT friends keen to read for you, check in at a page that champions diversity like Bang2write and ask away!

 BIO: Jodie Crossman is a freelance screenwriter from West Sussex.
 A nurse by day, writer by night, single mum and caffeine addict, she has been writing for the last 5 years, completing scripts for both film and television.
 Her comedy pilot ‘The Matriarchy’ was shortlisted for the 2016 BBC writers room scheme, and her first completed feature script ‘Fortysomething’ has just been optioned by Seahorse Films, and will hopefully soon be coming to a cinema near you!
 Follow her on Twitter as @daisy_and_me.